depinette/backtoweb/README.md

 ```

 This file will make Apache load the mod_fastcgi module.

 It will also redirects 'directory' requests to our fastcgi app (everything not ending with a file extension).

-#### Remark
+#### Remarks
 If you already use the OSX integrated web server for another purpose, please review the config file before using it.

 The config file contains a hardcoded path to the mod_fastcgi.so module, so you might want to change it if you haven't use homebrew at step 1.

 ### 3. Open the backtoweb workspace with Xcode.
+Open the backtoweb.xcworkspace file.

-### 4. Build and run (with the default scheme 'Apache Debug on dev machine')
+### 4. Build and run
+Use the scheme 'Apache Debug on dev machine' (should be the default).

 Your admin password will be asked twice:
 * for copying the built files to the Webserver folder.
 * to run the debugger as root in order to attach it to the fastcgi process.

 #### Caveats and Security concerns:
 An helper tool called CopyHelper.app is used to copy the files.

 You will give admin right to this helper by entering your password.

 Xcode custom build steps communicate with this process via URL scheme.

 This has two caveats:
 * A lot of 'open' process will be created and left hanging there until you kill CopyHelper.
 * Any program can use this app to copy file with admin right.

-To mitigate the second problem, copy is limited to the /Library/WebServer destination.
-URL schemes are accepted only from the open process (therefore they can not be open via a link in Safari).
+To mitigate the second problem, copy is limited to the /Library/WebServer destination and URL schemes are accepted only from the `open` process (therefore they can not be open via a link in Safari).

 ### 5. Go to http://localhost/hello/world with your favorite browser.
-#### Put a breakpoint in HelloWorldHandler.m, refresh your browser page and debug !
+#### Put a breakpoint in HelloWorldHandler.m, refresh your browser page and debug your server-side code!

 How does it works